 On April 22, 2016 the Company paid \$778,287 which constituted payment in full of the Company's payment obligations to CMDG pursuant to the terms of the original APA and Promissory Note, as well as pursuant to the terms of the Loan/Promissory Note Sale Agreement and Mutual Release executed by the Company and CMDG on April 22, 2016.
 Prior to making the payment in full, the Company made payments totaling \$269,443 pursuant to the terms of the original APA and Promissory Note.
-The remaining principal balance of the note payable is \$0 and \$1,176,367 and is reflected on the accompanying balance sheets as of November 30, 2016 and November 30, 2015, respectively.
-The difference between the remaining principal balance and the final payment made on April 22, 2016 was \$300,593 which was recorded as gain on extinguishment of debt for the twelve months ended November 30, 2016 on the accompanying consolidated statements of comprehensive (loss) income.

-As of the twelve months ended November 30, 2016, the Company recognized \$22,265 of interest expense related to the note payable.
+The remaining principal balance of the note payable is \$0 and is reflected on the accompanying balance sheets as of November 30, 2016.
+The difference between the remaining principal balance and the final payment made on April 22, 2016 was \$300,593 which was recorded as gain on extinguishment of debt for the twelve months ended November 30, 2016 on the accompanying consolidated statements of comprehensive income (loss).
+As of the twelve months ended November 30, 2017 and November 30, 2016, the Company recognized \$0 and \$22,265, respectively, of interest expense related to the note payable.

 On May 20, 2016, the Company entered into a Credit Agreement ("Agreement") with Texas Capital Bank, National Association ("TCB") for a term loan of \$8.0 million in senior credit facilities.
 The proceeds of the term loan were used by the Company to fund repurchases of the Company's common stock.
 Subject to the terms of the Agreement, on May 20, 2016, TCB advanced the Company \$100.00.
 On July 1, 2016, TCB advanced the remaining principal amount of \$7,999,900 per a promissory note dated May 20, 2016 between the Company and TCB, at a rate of 3.75% per annum plus LIBOR, payable monthly with a maturity date of July 2021.
 On August 26, 2016, the Company entered into a First Amendment to Credit Agreement with TCB.
-Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016, TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
-The additional proceeds of the term loan were used by the Company to fund a portion of the Settlement Agreement and Release of All Claims with Charles D. Nyberg and Mary J. Nyberg, individually and as Trustees of the CDMJ Nyberg Family Trust as described in Note 17.
-As of November 30, 2016, principal paid to date is \$633,000.
-As of November 30, 2016, the Company paid interest of \$164,799, which is reflected in interest expense on the accompanying consolidated statements of comprehensive (loss) income
+Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016 TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
+The additional proceeds of the term loan were used by the Company to fund a portion of the Settlement Agreement and Release of All Claims with Charles D. Nyberg and Mary J. Nyberg, individually and as Trustees of the CDMJ Nyberg Family Trust as described in Note 15.
+As of November 30, 2017, and November 30, 2016, principal paid to date is approximately \$2,633,000 and \$633,000, respectively.
+As of November 30, 2017, and November 30, 2016, the Company paid interest of \$406,139 and \$164,799, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income (loss).